"International Journal of Physical Education, Sports and Health"

 How to cite this article:

 Dr. Sandip De, Dr. Deba Prasad Sahu.
 Effect of Aerobic and Yogic Training on Blood Sugar Level of Type-2 Diabetes Mellitus of Elderly Rural Population of Bengal.
-International Journal of Physical Education, Sports and Health.
-2015; 2(2): 180-183.
+Int J Phys Educ Sports Health 2015;2(2):180-183.